 Getting the person you're concerned about to this stage, seeking support from someone independent, will hopefully help them change their behaviour or their relationship with alcohol.
 That way, they'll hear from other sources, not just you, that maybe they're drinking too much.

 You might be surprised to find that the person concerned agrees with you.
 They might say: "Yes, I think I am drinking too much."
 But they may not.

 You can help and support them but they need to want to change their behaviour with alcohol themselves.
 That might mean having the same conversation with them two or three times before they accept that they do have a problem.

 We offer a confidential Alcohol Self-Assessment Test which provides an initial assessment of drinking habits and provides clear, next-steps advice.

 You can also get more advice about the effect alcohol can have on your relationship.

+Are you worried about your parent’s drinking?
 If you’re concerned about how much your parents are drinking there is help available.
-Lots of people find it useful to connect with others who are having a similar experience.
-Visit Children of Addicted Parents (COAP) for more information and support.
+Visit The National Association for Children of Alcoholics (NACOA) or phone their free helpline on 0800 358 3456 for more information and support.